Gaza ceasefire vote: Commons in chaos as SNP MPs walk out in protest at Speaker

+Both Labour and the Tories had submitted amendments.
+It was thought that, as per the House's standing orders, the Speaker would only put the government's amendment to a vote.

-Both parties were left stunned after the Speaker ignored warnings from his clerk and overturned standing orders to push Labour’s amendment to a vote.
+However, MPs were left stunned when Sir Lindsay ignored warnings from his clerk and said MPs would get to vote on both amendments and the SNP motion.

-That saved Sir Keir Starmer from a humiliating rebellion.
-Reports suggested as many as 80 of his MPs were set to defy the whip and vote with the SNP.
+That saved Sir Keir Starmer from what could have been a humiliating revolt.
+Reports suggested as many as 80 of his MPs were set to defy the whip and vote with the SNP had there not been a division on the Labour amendment.

 Some of his frontbenchers were among those considering disobeying orders.
 They would have had to resign or face being sacked.